sharwell/developer.rackspace.com/docs/images/quickstart.rst

 .. include:: samples/get_image.rst

-Once you've found the perfect operating system, and its ID, you can move on to picking your hardware.
+Once you've found the desired operating system, and its ID, you can move on to picking your hardware.

 Update an image
 ---------------